VictorTaelin/ESCoC/README.md

 ## How it works?

-ESCoC takes the CoC and 1. expands the scope of the dependent function type, so that, in `Π (x : A) B`, `x` is bound in `A`, 2. enables equi-recursive definitions.
+ESCoC takes the CoC and 1. expands the scope of the dependent function type, so that, in `Π (x : A) B`, `x` is bound in `A`, 2. enables recursive definitions.
 And that's it.
 Notice that there are no extra primitives such as dependent intersections or self types, and no fundamental changes such as involving untyped terms in equality checking.
-ESCoC doesn't extend (equi-recursive) CoC with anything new, just expands in a very minor way its existing constructs.
+ESCoC doesn't extend (recursive) CoC with anything new, just expands in a very minor way its existing constructs.
 To explain it, remember that, in CoC, the return type of a function can depend on its argument.
 That is, in an application such as `(f a)`, if the type of `f` is `Π (x : A) B`, then the type of `(f a)` is `[a/x]B`.
 The difference is that, in ESCoC, the input type of a function can also depend on its argument.
 That is, in an application such as `(f a)`, instead of checking if `a : A`, we check if `a : [a/x]A`.
 ESCoC is defined by the following syntax:

 ```haskell
 term ::=